PlayStation 2 Architecture

 An unusual kind of game

-Apart from all these games with their fancy graphics, Sony released a Linux distribution based on ‘Kondara’ (which is in turn based on Red Hat 6) available in two DVDs (first disc called ‘Runtime Environment’ and the second one called ‘Software Packages’) along with a VGA adapter, USB Keyboard and Mouse; plus some developer manuals.
-The pack was known as Linux Kit and you could run the OS by booting the first DVD and then proceed like any old school Linux environment.
+Apart from all these games with their fancy graphics, Sony released a Linux distribution based on ‘Kondara’ (which is in turn based on Red Hat 6) available in two DVDs (the first disc is called ‘Runtime Environment’ and the second one is called ‘Software Packages’) along with a VGA adapter, USB Keyboard and Mouse; plus some developer manuals.
+The pack was known as Linux Kit and you could run the OS by booting the first DVD and then proceed like any old-school Linux environment.
 You obviously needed a Hard drive fitted in the console to install the Linux distro.
 Once installed, the first DVD was always required to boot this OS.

 Linux Kit included compilers targeting the EE (gcc 2.95.2 with glibc 2.2.2) and assemblers targeting the vector units, along with a window system (XFree86 3.3.6) ‘accelerated’ in the Graphics Synthesizer [33].
 Overall, this sounds like an interesting environment.
 In fact, one of the research papers I read to write this article was carried out using this setup.